jeromekelleher/ercs/docs/source/index.rst

 reproduction occur as a result of extinction/recolonisation *events*.
 Events fall randomly in space, independent of the location of extant individuals.
-In each event some fraction of the local population dies and are replaced by the descendants of a small number of parents, drawn randomly from the population immediately before the event.
-See [E08]_, [BEV10]_, [BKE10]_  and [BEV12]_ for extensive discussions of the model, its background, and mathematical results.
+In each event some fraction of the local population dies and replaced by the descendants of a small number of parents, drawn randomly from the population immediately before the event.
+See [E08]_, [BEV10]_, [BKE10]_  and [BEV12]_ for discussions of the model, its background, and detailed mathematical results.

-Here we document the :mod:`ercs` Python module, which provides a straightforward interface to coalescent simulations of this model.
+This is the documentation for the :mod:`ercs` Python module, which provides a straightforward interface to coalescent simulations for the extinction/recolonisation model.
+The basic approach to simulating the history of a sample and interpreting the results is explained through a series of simple examples in the `Examples`_  section along with thorough API documentation for the :mod:`ercs` module.

 -----------
 Examples